ajibadeshd/RNG_CLASS/README.md

 # INTSTALLATION, COMPILATION AND USAGE
-After clonning this directory, the code can be compiled using g++ with the command:
+After clonning this directory, the installation can be setup by running bootstrap.sh script as follows:

-    g++ -std=c++14 -o rng_sample rng_sample.cpp -I /path/to/include/boost

-where `/path/to/include/boost` is only necessary if your boost headers are located in a non-standard location.
+    ./bootstrap.sh

 ## CODE USAGE